 Make sushi great again

 Most sushi shops in Oslo are small, cheap, and let’s face it – rather low-quality establishments.
 Some notable exceptions are Alex Sushi, Jonathan Sushi, Kamai, and Jonoe.
 What Sabi Sushi has meant for Rogaland inhabitants is a stable quality, guaranteed fresh produce, and great tasting combos.
 Sabi Sushi has made sushi fun, safe and enjoyable, rather than risky and dull.
 In 2017, they will make sushi great again in Oslo and Bergen too.
 I say that in the least Trump-friendly manner possible, by the way.

 Have you been to Sabi Sushi or Omakase?
 Please share your experience in a comment.

-I am a proud ambassador of Sabi Sushi in 2017.
-This post is part of a series of sponsored articles that will follow their journey to Oslo and Bergen.
-As always, the content will be my personal opinion and reflections.
+This post is part of a series of sponsored articles that will follow Sabi Sushis expansion to Oslo and Bergen.
+As always, the content will be my personal opinions and reflections.